-Reduction amount = Amount by which the debt is reduced - Amount applied as consideration for that reduction = R500 000 - RNil = R500 000.
+Reduction amount = Amount by which the debt is reduced less amount applied as consideration for that reduction = $R500\ 000 - RNil = R500\ 000$.

 As mentioned above, a "reduction amount" is any amount by which the debt owed by a person is reduced, less any amount applied by that person as consideration for that reduction.